-reinforcements.
-Such mechanisms can be regarded as tensegrity/strut and tie models of the examined structures, in line with available technical standard for the FRP reinforcement of masonry structures [39].
-The existence of internal resisting mechanisms subject to given yielding constraints ensures that the reinforced structure is safe under the examined loading conditions, according to the safe theorem of the limit analysis of perfectly plastic bodies [40].
-Several numerical examples have highlighted the potential of the proposed approach in designing minimal mass FRP/FRCM reinforcements of masonry vaults and domes, which are aimed at preserving sufficient 'cracking-adaptation' capacity of the reinforced structure.
+We have presented a minimal mass approach to the search for internal resisting mechanisms of masonry domes and vaults composed of compressed masonry struts and tensile FRP/FRCM reinforcements.
+Such mechanisms can be regarded as tensegrity models of the examined structures, in line with available technical standard for the FRP reinforcement of masonry structures [39].
+The existence of internal resisting mechanisms for given yielding constraints ensures that the reinforced structure is safe under the examined loading conditions, according to the safe theorem of the limit analysis of elastic-plastic bodies [40].
+Several numerical examples have highlighted the potential of the proposed approach in designing non-invasive FRP/FRCM reinforcements of masonry vaults and domes, which may ensure sufficient 'cracking-adaptation' capacity of the reinforced structure.

-Future directions of the present study will be devoted to formulating tensegrity models of FRP/FRCM reinforced planar masonry structures (e.g., masonry walls), and three-dimensional assemblies of domes, vaults and supporting structures (including walls, piers, flying buttresses; drums; etc.).
-Additional extensions of the present research will deal with discrete-to-continuum approaches to tensegrity membranes [6], and 3D tensegrity networks.
+Future directions of the present study will be aimed at formulating tensegrity models of FRP/FRCM reinforced planar masonry structures (e.g., masonry walls), and three-dimensional assemblies of domes, vaults and supporting structures (including walls, piers, flying buttresses; drums; etc.).
+Additional extension of the present research will deal with discrete-to-continuum approaches to tensegrity membranes [6], and 3D tensegrity networks.